ENSpunks/Causal-Relativity-Public-/README.md

   - Frame-Dragging in a Time-Less Universe
   - Perihelion Shift of Planets and Causal Relativity
   - Gravitational Waves: Spatial Propagation in Causal Theory
-  - Black Holes: Event Horizons and Singularities in Spatial Terms
   - Shapiro Time Delay as a Spatial Phenomenon
   - Cosmological Redshift: A Spatial Interpretation